AleksandrRogov/DynamicsWebApi/README.md

 Please use `key` instead of `id` for all requests that you make using DynamicsWebApi starting from `v.1.3.4`.

-Please note, that `id` field is not removed from the libarary, so all your existing scripts will work without any issue.
+Please note, that `id` field is not removed from the library, so all your existing scripts will work without any issue.

 ```js
 var request = {